Ebers Papyrus: Manuscript

 The papyrus was written in Ancient Egypt in c.
 1550 BCE, during the late Second Intermediate Period or early New Kingdom, but it is believed to have been copied from earlier Egyptian texts.
 The Ebers Papyrus is a 110-page scroll, which is about 20 meters long.

 Along with the Kahun Gynaecological Papyrus (c.
 1800 BCE), the Edwin Smith Papyrus (c.
 1600 BCE), the Hearst papyrus (c.
 1600 BCE), the Brugsch Papyrus (c.
 1300 BCE), and the London Medical Papyrus (c.
 1300 BCE), the Ebers Papyrus is among the oldest preserved medical documents.
 The Brugsch and the London Medical papyri share some of the same information as the Ebers Papyrus.

-Another document, the Carlsberg papyrus, is identical to the Ebers Papyrus, though the provenance of the former is unknown.
+One side of another document, the Carlsberg papyrus VIII, is identical to the Ebers Papyrus, though the provenance of the former is unknown.

 Medical knowledge

 The Ebers Papyrus is written in hieratic Egyptian writing and represents the most extensive and best-preserved record of ancient Egyptian medicine known.

-The scroll contains some 700 magical formulas and folk remedies.
+The scroll contains over 842 magical formulas and folk remedies and general injuries.
 It contains many incantations meant to turn away disease-causing demons and there is also evidence of a long tradition of empiricism.

 The papyrus contains a "treatise on the heart".
 It notes that the heart is the centre of the blood supply, with vessels attached for every member of the body.